MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 RUN powershell -Command "& { Add-WindowsFeature -Name NET-Framework-Core -Source C:\b\sxs }"
 ```

-You can now use this dockerfile to create a container image that will have the .NET 3.5 framework installed:
+This dockerfile can be used to create a container image that will have the .NET 3.5 framework installed.

 ```powershell
 Docker build -t dotnet35 C:\dotnet3.5\sources\
 ```

-If you do “docker images” you will now see your new image.
-You can then use this image to start a container with the .NET 3.5 framework installed:
+Run “docker images” to see the new image.
+This image can be used to run a container with the .NET 3.5 framework installed.

 ```powershell
 Docker run -it dotnet35 cmd